Youtube Playlist «Digital Education Pioneers» model projects

 Use our web portal to submit your project and upload all the required documents as described in the following guidelines.

-Submission project proposal (1st stage)
+Submission of project proposal (1st stage)

-Projects for the «Digital Education Pioneers» area of activity may be submitted at any time.
-For ongoing calls for projects the selection process lasts approximately six months, from submission of the project proposal (step one) to the final decision after the project presentation to the board of trustees (step two); for projects with a budget of CHF 50,000, it usually takes three months.
+Projects for the «Education Pioneers» area of activity may be submitted at any time.
+For ongoing calls for projects the selection process lasts approximately six months, from submission of the project proposal (1st stage) to the final decision after the project presentation to the board of trustees (2nd stage); for projects with a budget up to CHF 50,000, it usually takes three months.
 The board of trustees reaches the grant-making decision at its quarterly plenary meeting on the basis of the support criteria and the strategic objectives of the area of activity.

 Approved projects can find more information on the support agreement, reporting and project communications here.